Using antibiotics to prevent STIs

 Doxycycline should not be used by pregnant people, or those who might become pregnant.

 There is also concern regarding how ongoing antibiotic use affects the gut microbiome, including the impact on good bacteria and overall health.
-In the French study mentioned above, only eight of 232 men discontinued doxycycline due to gastrointestinal side effects.
-In the more recent US study, there were no serious adverse events reported and only 1.5% of the study group discontinued due to intolerance or participant preference.
+In the first French study mentioned above, only eight of 232 men discontinued doxycycline due to gastrointestinal side effects.
+In the US DoxyPEP study, there were no serious adverse events reported and only 1.5% of the study group discontinued due to intolerance or participant preference.
 In fact, 88% reported that doxyPEP was either acceptable or very acceptable.
+Similarly, there were no serious adverse events related to doxycycline during the Doxyvac study, with only three participants discontinuing treatment due to side effects such as nausea, abdominal pain and diarrhoea.

 The two most common formulations are monohydrate and hyclate, with monohydrate (or coated hyclate) generally better tolerated.